Top 10 Malaysian Street Food Below $5

 Various stir-fried dishes include green leafy vegetables, simple Chicken Curries, Fried Fish, Eggs, Tofu, Bean curd, Pork dishes, and hot soups.

-The stall normally does not serve Beef or Mutton.
+The stall typically does not serve beef or mutton.

-You scoop up some hot white rice and proceed to choose your dishes, and pile these on your plate.
+You scoop up some hot white rice, choose your dishes, and pile them on your plate.

 Some stalls have a preset order of 3 dishes and white rice for $1.50